swiftcurrent2018/openarc/README.md

 FEATURES/UPDATES
 -------------------------------------------------------------------------------
 * New features
+	- Add a basic OpenACC-to-MCL translation pass as an experimental feature.

 	- Add several FPGA-specific optimizations (e.g., collapse optimization, reduction optimization, and sliding-window optimization): see ./README_FPGA_example.txt file to learn an example configuration procedure to use the OpenACC-to-FPGA translation framework.

 	- Add new flags: expand-user-source and inlineFunctionTransformation